Click a link below to expand/collapse

 If you are in an emergency situation yourself, please notify the University Police immediately.
 They operate on a 24-hour basis.
 You should report any suspicious activity or emergency by phoning 911; campus 911 calls are answered by the University Police, who can also be reached at 7777 or, if you are off-campus, 881-7777.
 Uniformed officers make themselves visible during patrol; if it is quicker, however, notify a resident counselor, the Browning Hall head resident, or the Governor’s School office.
 While staying in the dorm, you should report any incidents or concerns to your counselor, the head resident or the assistant head resident, all of whom can get to a telephone quickly.
 Some carry radios and can contact the University Police directly.

 In the event of a medical emergency, you should notify a resident counselor, the Browning Hall head resident, the Governor’s School Office, or University Police.
 They will arrange for proper treatment.
-If you need outpatient treatment for a minor illness or injury during the hours of 8:00 a.m. to 4:00 p.m., you will be taken to the University’s Student Health Services (refer to page 9 for more information) with the cost borne by the Governor’s School.
+If you need outpatient treatment for a minor illness or injury during the hours of 8:00 a.m. to 4:00 p.m., you will be taken to a local clinic.
 After 4:00 p.m., or in case of a major medical emergency, you will be taken to Volunteer Community Hospital, which is within five minutes of the campus.
 Such medical treatment is the individual responsibility of each Scholar and his or her parents or guardians.
 For this reason, the hospital requires that a copy of your family insurance card accompany the Medical Information Form you provide us.

 The Governor’s School will arrange for press releases and photographs to be sent to Scholars’ local newspapers announcing their participation in the program.
 Any Scholar who does not want us to do so should notify the GSH office.
 “Candid” photographs (both still and video) will also be taken throughout the program and used for the GSH yearbook, video keepsake, newspaper, and/or Web site.
 Scholars who do not wish for their photographs to be taken or used for those purposes should, again, notify the GSH office.